NVIDIA/spark-rapids/docs/FAQ.md

 Starting from 22.06, the default value for `spark.rapids.memory.gpu.pool` is changed to `ASYNC` from `ARENA` for CUDA 11.5+.
 For CUDA 11.4 and older, it will fall back to `ARENA`.

+### What is a `RetryOOM` or `SplitAndRetryOOM` exception?

+In the 23.04 release of the accelerator two new exceptions were added to replace a regular `OutOfMemoryError` that was thrown before when the GPU ran out of memory.
+Originally we used `OutOfMemoryError` like on the CPU thinking that it would help to trigger GC in case handles pointing to GPU memory were leaked in the JVM heap.
+But `OutOfMemoryError` is technically a fatal exception and recovering from it, is not strictly supported.
+As such Apache Spark treats it as a fatal exception and will kill the process that sees this exception.
+This can result in a lot of tasks being rerun if the GPU runs out of memory.
+These new exceptions prevent that.
+They also provide an indication to various GPU operators that the GPU ran out of memory and how that operator might be able to recover. `RetryOOM` indicates that the operator should roll back to a known good spot and then wait until the memory allocation framework decides that it should be retired. `SplitAndRetryOOM` is used when there is really only one task unblocked and the only way to recover would be to roll back to a good spot and try to split the input so that less total GPU memory is needed.

+These are not implemented for all GPU operations.
+A number of GPU operations that use a significant amount of memory have been updated to handle `RetryOOM`, but fewer have been updated to handle `SplitAndRetryOOM`.
+If you do run into these exceptions it is an indication that you are using too much GPU memory.
+The tuning guide can help you to reduce your memory usage.
+Be aware that some algorithms do not have a way to split their usage, things like window operations over some large windows.
+If tuning does not fix the problem please file an issue to help us understand what operators may need better out of core algorithm support.

 ### I have more questions, where do I go?
 We use github to track bugs, feature requests, and answer questions.
 File an [issue](https://github.com/NVIDIA/spark-rapids/issues/new/choose) for a bug or feature request.
 Ask